 4 – Enjoy a traditional dinner with a local family on the West Bank

 When travelling to Egypt with kids, many families are pleasantly surprised by Egyptian cuisine.
-With both African and Arabian influences, many of the dishes will be more familiar than you might expect.
-Falafel (fava bean, not chick pea based), kebabs and fattoush salads all recognisable favourites and popular with children.
+With both African and Arabian influences, the dishes will be more familiar than you might expect.
+Falafel, hummus, kebabs and fattoush salads all recognisable favourites and popular with children.
 There’s even a ‘lasagne’ made out of macaroni and bechamel.
 At Luxor, you’ll enjoy lunch with one of the west bank local families, who’ll not only cook for you but take you on a (very short) guided tour of their home.
 Make sure you’re hungry beforehand: it’s delicious!

 5 – Go shopping in a real-life Aladdin’s Cave

-It’s an easy comparison to make but wandering through Cairo’s most famous bazaars, Khan al Khalili, is like stepping in to Aladdin’s Cave.
-Packed from floor to ceiling with shoes, carpets, lights and lanterns, spices, mosaic earthenwares, hookah pipes and other souvenirs you wish you had more room for, it’s a feast for all the senses.
-Kids will enjoy practicing their haggling skills with the hawkers leaving you to walk around quite agog at what’s on offer.
+It’s an easy comparison to make but wandering through Cairo’s most famous bazaar, Khan al Khalili, is like stepping in to Aladdin’s Cave.
+The stalls here are packed from floor to ceiling with shoes, carpets, lights and lanterns.
+There are spices, mosaic earthenwares, hookah pipes and other souvenirs you will wish you had room for.
+Kids will enjoy practicing their haggling skills with the hawkers, leaving you to walk around quite agog at what’s on offer.
+It’s a feast for all the senses.

 6 – Spend the night sleeping on a felucca

 Packed as it is with sites and sights, the pace of an Egyptian trip can feel a little hectic.
 Slow it down with a night spent sailing down the Nile on a ‘felucca’, a traditional wooden boat.
 This enables you to experience an authentic form of transport that has been unchanged for centuries.